 Product Liability in the Automobile Industry

 In the framework of the ongoing extension of active and passive safety systems automobiles are becoming increasingly complex.
-In this context the faultlessness of systems becomes more and more important, as with growing complexity not only the number but also the severity of possible faults is increasing.
+In this context the faultlessness of systems becomes more and more important, as with growing complexity, especially in the field of autonomous vehicles, not only the number but also the severity of possible faults is increasing.
 Even implemented equal parts strategies can quickly lead to a large number of affected vehicles in case of defects.
 An indicator for this is the growing number of recalls in recent years.
 Each manufacturer holds the responsibility for consequential damages caused by its products when used as intended.
 This responsibility is defined by law in all countries and has civil and criminal penalties.
 Examples include cases of damage and recalls of large numbers of vehicles that several OEMs were obliged to do during the last few years.
 Obviously a safety related recall of a mass product may have severe or even existence-threatening consequences.
 Consequently, manufacturers must ensure faultlessness throughout their organization.
 Amongst others, questions may raise like:

 - Who in the company is responsible for product safety?